p2p-research-tools/fbas-reward-distributor/README.md

 ```
 cargo run --release -- SUBCOMMAND where subcommand is either 'distribute' or 'rank'.

-cargo run --release -- distribute -a alg -r reward -p -i fbas-path
+cargo run --release -- distribute -a alg -r reward -s -p -i fbas-path
     - -a alg: algorithm to use to determine node rankings, can be 'noderank', 'exact-powerindex' or 'approx-powerindex'.
 Must be passed.
     - -r reward: reward value that is to be distributed.
 Default = 1.
+    - -s number of samples: the number of samples that should be used when approximation the SS power index.
+        Required when '-a approx-powerindex' is passed and ignored otherwise.
     - -p: Include the nodes' public keys in the output.
 Default = false.
     - fbas-path: Path to file describing the FBAS.
 If no path is passed, the program will attempt to read from the command line..
     - -i: Ignore inactive nodes in the FBAS.
 Default = false.

-The `rank` subcommand works in the same way except that -r is omitted without a default value.
+The `rank` subcommand works in the same way except that -r is omitted.
 ```

 ## Computing a distribution for an FBAS